JGI-Bioinformatics/Kmernator/README.md

 *****************
+*****************

-The main features of the toolkit incude:
+### *The main features of the toolkit incude*:

-A re-usable MPI based C++ header library core for parallel and scalable genomic data IO and analysis.
+* A re-usable MPI based C++ header library core for parallel and scalable genomic data IO and analysis.

-With implementations of the following applications:
+#### *With implementations of the following applications*:

-FilterReads and FilterReads-P:
+*FilterReads* and *FilterReads-P* (the MPI version):

-A memory efficient, parallel and scalable kmer counter and raw data filter which can simultaneuosly remove errant data below a minimum kmer count and normalize overly abundant or redundant data.
+* A memory efficient, parallel and scalable kmer counter and raw data filter which can simultaneuosly remove errant data below a minimum kmer count and normalize overly abundant or redundant data.
 This combination dramatically reduces the computation costs of subsequent assembly and alignment steps and typically improves the asseblies as well.

-DistributedNucleatingAssembler:
+*DistributedNucleatingAssembler*:

-A parallel and scalable local greedy assembler capable of accurately assembling multiple alleles of genes and operons which are represented within a metagenome by extending targeted seed sequences.
+* A parallel and scalable local greedy assembler capable of accurately assembling multiple alleles of genes and operons which are represented within a metagenome by extending targeted seed sequences.

-TNFDistance:
+*TNFDistance*:

-A tetra-nucleotide clustering algorithm designed to optimally collect short contigs and scaffolds into a bag of genes representing a nearly complete genome.
+*  A tetra-nucleotide clustering algorithm designed to optimally collect short contigs and scaffolds into a bag of genes representing a nearly complete genome.

-SplitSequenceOnTheFly:
+*SplitSequenceOnTheFly*:

-A parallel and scalable tool to partition genomic datasets and run arbitrary software on each partition without consuming additional disk space.
+*  A parallel and scalable tool to partition genomic datasets and run arbitrary software on each partition without consuming additional disk space.

-RandomlySample:
+*RandomlySample*:

-A fast and efficient tool to randomly sample genomic data sets.
+*  A fast and efficient tool to randomly sample genomic data sets.

-BamSort-P:
+*BamSort-P*:

-A parallel and scalable tool to efficiently sort, and optionally filter, many or large SAM and BAM files.
+*  A parallel and scalable tool to efficiently sort, and optionally filter, many or large SAM and BAM files.

 *****************
+*****************

-Example metagenomic workflow:
+##### Example meta-genomic workflow:

-#
-# 1) Calculate the total size of your raw, uncompressed fastq files
+*  Calculate the total size of your raw, uncompressed fastq files
-# 2) Schedule a job in your batch scheduler (like SGE)
-# 2a) Sized so that collective RAM >= 3 * (total_input_file_size)
+*  Schedule a job in your batch scheduler (like SGE).
+Size the job so that collective RAM >= 3 * (total_input_file_size).
-# 3) Execute FilterReads-P in the job (this example assumes mpirun
+*  Execute FilterReads-P in the job (this example assumes mpirun is integrated with the batch scheduler to automatically understand the job size and shape)
-#

-# This will remove or trim all reads from the input set which contain
+>    This will remove or trim all reads from the input set which contain
-# a 31-mer only observed once.
+>    a 31-mer only observed once.
 Additionally it will normalize
-# highly abundant and/or redundant reads to an average kmer depth
+>    highly abundant and/or redundant reads to an average kmer depth
-# of 100.
+>    of 100.
 Illumina primer-dimer and long homopolymer regions are
-# also removed by default
+>   also removed by default

     mpirun FilterReads-P --output-file FilteredData \
       --max-kmer-depth 100 --min-kmer-depth 2 \
       31 input*.fastq

-#
-# 4) Assemble with your favorite assembler (not shown)
+*  Assemble with your favorite assembler on FilteredData*.fastq (not shown)
-#

-#
-# 5) Align your original reads to your assembly
+######  Align your original reads to your assembly
-# 5a) (optional) Split your assembly into 4 parts (if >4G as needed by bowtie2)
+*  (optional) Split your assembly into 4 parts (if >4G as needed by bowtie2)
-#

-# This will parse assembly.fa, remove any contigs lt 350 bases
+>   This will parse assembly.fa, remove any contigs lt 350 bases
-# and partition them into 4 separate files "{Uniq}" is expanded by SplitSequenceOnTheFly
+>   and partition them into 4 separate files "{Uniq}" is expanded by SplitSequenceOnTheFly

     mpirun -n 4 SplitSequenceOnTheFly \
-  -format-output 1 --min-read-length 350 \
+       --format-output 1 --min-read-length 350 \
        --output-file "myassembly-{Uniq}" assembly.fa

-#
-# 5b) (optional) run bowtie2-align on each of the 4 partitions of the assembly
+*  (optional) run bowtie2-align on each of the 4 partitions of the assembly

-#
-# This will start 4 bowtie2-build processes on the 4 parations of the assembly
+>    This will start 4 bowtie2-build processes on the 4 parations of the assembly

     mpirun -n 4 SplitSequenceOnTheFly \
        --fork-command "bowtie2-build myassembly-{Uniq} myassembly-{Uniq}-bowtie2idx" /dev/null

-#
-# 5c) Align the raw data to the assembly in parallel using a large job
+* Align the raw data to the assembly in parallel using a large job
-#

-# assuming an interleaved fastq with pairs alternating, this command will
+>   Assuming an interleaved fastq with pairs alternating, this command will
-# spawn multiple bowtie2 processes and provide the input data split
+>   spawn multiple bowtie2 processes and provide the input data split
-# through unix fifo files
+>   through unix fifo files

     f1=".{Uniq}.p{UniqSecond}.1"
-f1=".{Uniq}.p{UniqSecond}.2"
+    f2=".{Uniq}.p{UniqSecond}.2"
     s=".{Uniq}.p{UniqSecond}.sam"
     runbowtie="bowtie2 -p 2 --reorder -x myassembly-{Uniq}-bowtie2idx -1 $f1 -2 $f2 -S $s"

     mpirun SplitSequenceOnTheFly --trim-pair-in-name \
       --second-dim 4 \ # leave out if the index is *not* partitioned --output-fifo 1 --output-file  "$f1" --split-file "$f2" \
       --fork-command "$runbowtie" input*.fastq

-#
-# 5d) Sort the resulting sam files
+* Sort the resulting sam files

-#
-# This will read all the sam files into memory, remove and compress
+>   This will read all the sam files into memory, remove and compress
-# the unmapped read-pairs (where both are unmapped)
+>   the unmapped read-pairs (where both are unmapped)
-# make sure that the total ram of the jobs is >= 2x the total size of the sams
+>   make sure that the total ram of the jobs is >= 2x the total size of the sams

     mpirun BamSort-P --unmapped-read-pairs myassembly-unmapped.fastq.gz \
        myassembly.bam .*of*.p*of*.sam && rm -f .*of*.p*of*.sam